Access Speech Language

 Highly respected in the province, she was one of the first speech-language pathologists in BC to use the Fast ForWord and Reading Assistant programs.

 Marlene is committed to ending dyslexia.
 Her decades of experience has shown her that most children can learn to read given the right support, guidance and tools.
-She has tried different approaches and has found Fast ForWord and Reading Assistant to be the most effective programs for bringing slow readers up to speed.
+She has looked at and tried different approaches and has found Fast ForWord and Reading Assistant to be the most effective programs for bringing slow readers up to speed.

 Marlene is deeply committed to the success of every child she works with and coaches parents in how best to provide ongoing support.
 She has worked with a wide range of children and teens with varying levels of ability and her experience covers: